ocaml/odoc/notes/testable_examples.md

 what language should be used for syntax highlighting in the generated HTML.
 The language is decided based on the file name’s extension.

-**Warning:** code blocks without a file name will not have syntax highlighting.
+**Note:** code blocks without a file name will be assumed to be in OCaml for syntax highlighting purposes.
+To completely disable syntax highlighting, verbatim blocks should be used (`{v ... v}`).
-Once this feature is implemented, the currently used automatic language inference should be disabled.

 ## Command-line interface